zeemee/react-firebase-example/README.md

 react-firebase-example (Anonymoose)
 =============

 This is an example app built using React, Redux and Firebase.
-We have built this to demonstrate an example a React/Firebase app with scalable architecture.
+We have built this to demonstrate an example of a React/Firebase app with scalable architecture.

 #### Set up